Review of the New Charles Schwab AMEX Cards

 Alternately, the Capital One Quicksilver also earns unlimited 1.5% cash back on everything.
 This card also has a $100 bonus, but you’ll only have to spend $500 on purchases in the 1st 3 months to earn it.
 Keep in mind, some folks avoid applying for Capital One cards because they pull your credit report from all 3 credit bureaus (so 1 application = 3 hard pulls).

-And there are other fee-free cards which earn more on purchases!
+And there are other no-annual fee cards which earn more on purchases!
 For example, the Citi Double Cash Card earns 1% back when you make a purchase, and another 1% back when you pay it off.

-The Discover it Miles earns 1.5 miles per $1 you spend (1.5% back) – and your miles are doubled at the end of your 1st 12 billing cycles.
+The Discover it® Miles earns 1.5 miles per $1 you spend (1.5% back) – and your miles are matched at the end of your 1st 12 billing cycles.
 So it’s effectively a 3% back card for the 1st year.

 However, none of those cards have a welcome bonus.

-Plus, folks who spend a lot on certain expenses might do better with the bonus cash back categories on cards like the Chase Freedom, Discover it, Blue Cash Everyday® Card from American Express, and Blue Cash Preferred® Card from American Express.
+Plus, folks who spend a lot on certain expenses might do better with the bonus cash back categories on cards like the Chase Freedom, Discover it® Cash Back, Blue Cash Everyday® Card from American Express, and Blue Cash Preferred® Card from American Express.

 I wouldn’t rush to get this card, especially if you don’t already have a Charles Schwab account.
 But if you do, it might be worth considering to earn cash back in non-bonus categories.